GIP-ITC-UniversityTwente/OpenEO_GIP/README.md

 The class runs a infinite loop in which it checks the status of the various responsibilities it is tasked to.

 ##### registering jobs
 This creates an 'output' object.
 An 'output' object is a container for all information about the newly created job.
-It also creates an object on the process queue but this object has a status STATUSCREATED and thus will not run.
+It also creates an object on the process queue but this object has a status, STATUSCREATED and thus will not run.
 Only objects with status STATUSQUEUED will be considered by the ProcessManager to be 'started'.

 | member| description|
 |----------------------------|-------------------------------------------|